johnnyxwan/gst-rtsp-cli/README.md

 Okay, in human language: Want to turn "USB Webcam + Raspberry PI" into an IP Camera?
 Or need to delivery audio from Raspberry PI to elsewhere over the network (using RTSP)?
 This project can be what you need.

 Future plan:
-1. Release pre-compiled binaries
-2. Add more stdout and stderr output
+1. Add more stdout and stderr output
-3. Create Node.JS binding and start RTSP server easily in Node.JS
+2. Create Node.JS binding and start RTSP server easily in Node.JS
-4. More platform and protocol support.
+3. More platform and protocol support.

 Contributions are welcome.